-The Courseware Services Team has created a selection of optional course templates for use in Canvas course sites.
-Each template is designed as a starting point for a variety of subjects and instructional settings.
+The Courseware Services Team has created a selection of optional templates for use in Canvas course sites.
+Each template is designed as a starting point to accommodate a variety of subjects and instructional settings.
 Course templates can expedite the course design and setup process, allowing you to focus on enhancing the learning content of your course.

 Each template has been thoughtfully designed with Universal Design for Learning (UDL) principles, Canvas Best Practices, and web accessibility standards in mind.

 You can preview a live version of each template from the student’s perspective below.
 Once loaded into your course site, the template can be customized to accommodate the specific needs of your course.